 Many professionals aspiring to become financial analyst managers go on to earn a master’s degree.
-A Master of Science in Data Science from an accredited school such as Maryville University allows students to deepen their core competencies.
+A online Master’s in Data Science from an accredited school such as Maryville University allows students to deepen their core competencies.
 By honing skills such as leadership and advanced mathematics and developing a firmer grasp of economics and finance, students can pursue more job opportunities upon graduation.

 Courses in math modeling, forecasting principles, probability, and corporate finance all serve master’s students in the development of the skills they will put to work almost daily as financial analyst managers.
 Maryville’s master’s program offers a course wherein students develop a capstone project.
 During this course, each student has the opportunity to identify areas of interest and apply their data science skills to a real-world project.
 From research and development to execution and launch, students use their analytical skills to produce a results-driven business project.